-When people buy an online class, the Zapier Integration plugin sends a webhook to Zapier, which is like integration glue for all kinds of different web services.
+When I used GoToWebinar to host my online classes, then when an individual student registered for a class, I used the Zapier Integration plugin sends a webhook to Zapier, which is like integration glue for all kinds of different web services.
 I have a zap set up to register the student in the appropriate GoToWebinar series.

 Leading up to a class, we use the Product Variation Reports plugin to generate a list of everybody who registered for a specific class (variation).
 We send ’em email reminders, ask them about meal restriction specifics, print out check-in lists for the door staff, etc.

 Now that I use live streaming to host my classes, I embed the live stream on a WordPress page, and only people who have that particular class membership can see the live stream.
 (I talk about the Memberships plugin below.)

 For information about my live video streaming setup, check out the BrentOzar.com posts in the home office category.